-According to the Australian Institute of Health and Welfare, it is estimated that almost half of the Australian population will experience a mental health condition in their lifetime, with young adults most likely to experience mental health conditions in any one year.
+According to the Australian Institute of Health and Welfare, almost half of Australians will experience a mental health condition in their lifetime, with young adults most likely to experience mental health conditions in any one year.

 Need to take a mental health day?
-Here's how to ask your boss.
+Here's how to ask your boss for some time off.

 Mary Spillane is Headspace App's Mental Health Expert.
 Headspace App helps users create life-changing habits to support their mental health through science-backed meditation and mindfulness tools.